 In 2016-17 a national dataset was also gathered from students at institutions not participating in the Alcohol Impact programme.
 This was the first year the survey was extended beyond the direct participants of Alcohol Impact, and takes a further step towards developing a full understanding of the experiences of students with alcohol during their time in higher education.
 The report can be found here.
-The national survey was run again in 2017-18, the report can be found here.
-The report from 2018-19 will be available soon.
+The national survey was run again in 2017-18 and 2018-19.

 Each year, as part of Alcohol Impact, NUS runs a survey to uncover student attitudes, behaviours and experiences linked to alcohol consumption, and to track long term trends in these aspects.
 Over 50,000 students have completed it across the five years it has been run.
 You can view the research reports that detail these findings from the pilot year 2014/15 and 2015/16.